--I<path> The additional location where the preprocessor will look for <..h> or "..h" files.

--D<macro[=value]> Command line definition of macros.
-Passed to the preprocessor.

-- -M Tell the preprocessor to output a rule suitable for make describing the dependencies of each object file.
+- -I<path> The additional location where the preprocessor will look for <..h> or "..h" files. - -D<macro[=value]> Command line definition of macros.
+Passed to the preprocessor. - Tell the preprocessor to output a rule suitable for make describing the dependencies of each object file.
 For each source file, the preprocessor outputs one make-rule whose target is the object file name for that source file and whose dependencies are all the files '#include'd in it.
 This rule may be a single line or may be continued with '\'-newline if it is long.
 The list of rules is printed on standard output instead of the preprocessed C program. '-M' implies '-E'. - -C Tell the preprocessor not to discard comments.
 Used with the '-E' option. - -MM Like '-M' but the output mentions only the user header files included with '#include "file".
 System header files included with '#include <file>' are omitted. - -Aquestion(answer) Assert the answer answer for question, in case it is tested with a preprocessor conditional such as '#if #question(answer)'. '-A-' disables the standard assertions that normally describe the target machine. - -Umacro Undefine macro macro. '-U' options are evaluated after all '-D' options, but before any '-include' and '-imacros' options. - -dM Tell the preprocessor to output only a list of the macro definitions that are in effect at the end of preprocessing.
 Used with the '-E' option. - -dD Tell the preprocessor to pass all macro definitions into the output, in their proper sequence in the rest of the output. - -dN Like '-dD' except that the macro arguments and contents are omitted.
-Only '#define name' is included in the output. - -pedantic-parse-number Pedantic parse numbers so that situations like 0xfe-LO_B(3) are parsed properly and the macro LO_B(3) gets expanded.
-See also #pragma pedantic_parse_number on page 62 in section3.16 Note: this functionality is not in conformance with C99 standard! - -Wp preprocessorOption[,preprocessorOption]...
+Only '#define name' is included in the output. - -Wp preprocessorOption[,preprocessorOption]...
 Pass the preprocessorOption to the preprocessor sdcpp.